pmcharrison/psynet-mirror/docs/tutorials/internationalization.rst

 The ``xgettext`` command consists of three arguments:

 1. ``-d`` indicating the name of the module.
 Modules are like namespaces, for example, translations in PsyNet will use the module ``psynet``.
 For experiments, we recommend using the module name ``experiment``
 2. Translation files are stored in the ``locales`` folder.
 Make sure you have created one in your experiment.
-You can do this by running in your experiment directory:
+You can do this by running

 ::

    mkdir locales

+ in your experiment directory.

 3. Finally, you need to pass in the file.
 Here we use one file (``example.py``), but you can add multiple files, e.g. all Python files in a folder: